vkngwrapper/examples/vulkan_tutorial/vulkan_tutorial.md

 # Vulkan-Tutorial.com

-This is a go port of the example code at vulkan-tutorial.com, using vkng as a wrapper library.
-Each subfolder pertains to a single step of the tutorial, and I have tried to strike a balance between making the tutorial code match the C++ code as closely as possible while still being vaguely idiomatic.
-You should be able to use the code files here as a reference while working through the vulkan tutorial.
+This folder contains various go ports of the example code of step 29 (multisampling) at https://vulkan-tutorial.com.
+ The goal is to show different ways of doing windowing and execution of Vulkan code in Go.
+ For a direct port of the step-by-step tutorial, see https://github.com/vkngwrapper/vulkan-tutorial

 ### Rights